 Our skins are occupied by an extraordinary array of bacteria, viruses and other inhabitants too small to see.
 Some are friendly some are not.
 You may not like the idea, but the MRSA (methicillin resistant staphylococcus aureus) bacteria is probably living quietly on your skin right now – and if you are healthy it’s fine there.
 In fact it is probably keeping what are generally described as ‘good’ bacteria in check – and vice versa.

 But when you are less than healthy, MRSA can take advantage of your weakness and pounce.

 Likewise, if infected skin is treated with cups which without being properly cleansed are then used on someone else, the second person may acquire the skin infection of the first.

 After use, lightly wipe the cups with a clean cloth or paper tissue, then immerse them in bleach for five minutes.
 Finally wash them in soapy water, rinse and leave to dry naturally or wipe dry with a new clean tissue.
 If you are a practitioner, wear surgical rubber or latex gloves.

 Ensure the patient understands what the treatment is and does and is not apprehensive.
 As the patient will have to remove some clothing, make sure the room is warm and draft-free.

 Ask the patient to remove clothes covering the area you will be treating.

 Discuss with the patient what position will be suitable.
 If you are treating his back, then probably he should lie on his front or sit in a chair the reverse way round and lean forward on its back.

-If treating the legs, make sure the patient is lying in a position from which he won’t need to move for a while.
+Treating the legs?
+Make sure the patient is lying in a position from which he won’t need to move for a while.

-If someone is prone to get cold easily, have a warm towel handy to cover the exposed area after the cups have been applied there.
+If someone gets cold easily, have a warm towel handy to cover the exposed area after the cups have been applied there.